 Place the juice and honey in a small saucepan and sprinkle the gelatin over.
 Let stand 2-3 minutes.

 Place pan over very low heat and heat until gelatin is completely dissolved, 5-6 minutes.
 The liquid should be just slightly warm to the touch.

 Stir in any supplements, then pour immediately into candy molds or a shallow pan.
-Set aside at room temperature for 2-3 hours or place in the freezer for 10-15 minutes to gel, then remove, cut into squares if necessary, and store at room temperature for 1-2 weeks.
+Set aside at room temperature for 2-3 hours or place in the freezer for 10-15 minutes to gel, then remove, cut into squares if necessary, and store at room temperature for 2-3 days or in the refrigerator for 1-2 weeks.

 Tips & Suggestions